 What Happens If I Cancel My Ancestry Trial Or Subscription?

 When you cancel your Ancestry subscription, your trial or paid account is switched to being a free guest account.
 I’ve got a full article on what you can and can’t do with a registered guest account.

 I’ll summarize the details here.
 After you cancel your trial or subscription, you will be able to:

 - manually add or update tree profiles (i.e. people in the tree)

 - view and add files to the media gallery (i.e. files you upload yourself)

 - see very limited details of record hints

-There is a section in the companion article that shows you examples of the limited record hints.
+There is a section in our article on using the free Ancestry guest account that shows you examples of the limited record hints.
 You can glean some info, but it’s not very useful.

 If your account has a DNA kit, you can view your DNA matches.